xxsahanaxx/MotionSimilarityAndMedicineTakingRecognition/medicine_taking/README.md

 # Video-Classification-in-Real-Time

 Video classification using VGG16 as a feature extractor and seasoning with RNN.
-Dataset used is UCF101 (Cricket bowling and batting classes).
+Dataset used is self-created (including water drinking and taking medicine).

 > A simple RNN is used to better classify temporal frame sequences from videos.